doeunkwon/Layers/README.md

   <img width="800" src="https://github.com/doeunkwon/Layers/assets/88988886/0cc20e9e-7733-427d-b186-6ad903d119d2.png">
 </p>

 Layers is a minimalistic wardrobe app that lets you upload clothing items, remove backgrounds, and mix and match pieces to build your ideal wardrobe effortlessly.
-It's the perfect tool for streamlining your style and planning outfits with ease.
+It's the perfect tool for streamlining your style and planning outfits with ease. **Message me if you'd like to try out Layers!**

 ## Motive